About Our Catchment Area

 Community outreach and engagement efforts:

-- Actively engage Georgetown Lombardi’s clinical partners to reduce disparities in access to screening, prevention, clinical trials and clinical care
+- Actively engage Georgetown Lombardi’s clinical partners to reduce differences in access to screening, prevention, clinical trials and clinical care

 - Interface between catchment area needs and the work being done by Georgetown Lombardi researchers